lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ---
 lip: 36
 title: NEST — Automated LDO Buyback and Liquidity Provisioning System
-status: Approved
+status: Implemented
 author: Vasiliy Shapovalov, Vitaly Galaichuk, Jen Kopytina, Alexander Belokon, adcv
 discussions-to: https://research.lido.fi/t/liquid-buybacks-nest-execution-with-ldo-wsteth-liquidity/10894
 created: 2026-04-20
-updated: 2026-07-15
+updated: 2026-08-14
 ---

 ## Simple Summary

 NEST is a deterministic onchain system that creates a direct rule-based economic link between Lido DAO success and LDO.
 It enables permissionless conversion of an excess share of staking revenue into LDO via CoW Swap and to pair it with wstETH as DAO-owned liquidity in a Curve LDO/wstETH pool.
 NEST uses explicit spending caps and formulas to determine available surplus.
 It must be explicitly funded in order to be operational.
-At launch, it will track staking revenue only; the architecture is designed to accommodate additional revenue sources through future governance votes.
-NEST launches in treasury-only mode, sending converted LDO directly to the treasury, while LP mode `Stonks` stays deployed and can be switched by a subsequent DAO vote.
+It tracks staking revenue only; the architecture is designed to accommodate additional revenue sources through future governance votes.
+NEST launched in treasury-only mode, sending converted LDO directly to the treasury, while LP mode `Stonks` stays deployed and can be switched to by a subsequent DAO vote.

 ## Motivation